Member Institutions of the Joint Academic Partnership

 Narration research in the delicate balance between (counter-) public spheres, media manipulation and propaganda

-from Thorsten Vellmerk in the Joint Academic Partnership Communication & Media -
+from Thorsten Vellmerk in the Joint Academic Partnership communications, media & arts -

 Panama Papers and football leaks.
 The way in which international research associations and publishing networks are transforming investigative journalism.

-from Thomas Eckerl in the Joint Academic Partnership Communication & Media -
+from Thomas Eckerl in the Joint Academic Partnership communications, media & arts -

 Being German as a framed narrative?
 A constructive systemic approach.

-from Andreas Paulweber in the Joint Academic Partnership Communication & Media -
+from Andreas Paulweber in the Joint Academic Partnership communications, media & arts -

 Ethical dimensions of immersive journalism

-from Lukas Kick in the Joint Academic Partnership Communication & Media -
+from Lukas Kick in the Joint Academic Partnership communications, media & arts -

 Mass Media and Governance: Issues and Challenges to Free Press in contemporary Pakistan

-from Awais Ahmad in the Joint Academic Partnership Communication & Media
+from Awais Ahmad in the Joint Academic Partnership communications, media & arts

 Prof. Dr. Natascha Zowislo-Grünewald